lowquark/zinc/README.md

 in the wild before.
 It's a very minimal form of procedural-style encapsulation, with a few architectural side-effects that I think are worth exploring.

-Each struct declares which modules (essentially namespaces) are allowed to modify it.
-In other words, the struct specifies which modules have *access*.
-Anyone who doesn't have access sees the struct's fields with an implicit const qualifier.
-It's what a `friend namespace` would be, if ever there was such a thing.
+It boils down to this: each struct declares which modules (namespaces) are allowed to modify it.
+In other words, the struct specifies which modules have *access* to it.
+Anyone who doesn't have access sees the struct's fields as read-only.
 The simplest way to describe it is with a code demonstration:

     struct MyStruct {
       int a;